 - The amount of data sent through the connection

-This information can be very sensitive.
+This information can be highly sensitive.
 While Avast doesn’t log your full IP address, it does know a huge part of that address.
 Just the last digits will be anonymized.
-This means they roughly know where you are.
+This means it roughly knows where you are.
 All data mentioned above will be saved for thirty days.
 Information about your operating system, the VPN software version you’re using, as well as options you adjust within that software (such as activating the kill switch) will be logged and saved for up to two years.

 Avast sold personal user data

 While Avast SecureLine VPN doesn’t work with the same privacy statement as the remainder of Avast’s million-dollar company, it’s still worth checking out how Avast deals with the privacy of its users.
 One subsidiary of Avast was recently caught selling browser history data of free Avast antivirus users to other parties.
 While this information wasn’t from Avast VPN users, this discovery is worrying.
 It doesn’t bode well for the company’s sense of privacy and security.

 Avast SecureLine has a built-in kill switch.
 To activate it, first click “Menu” in the VPN’s dashboard and then choose “Settings.”
 Click the tab “Network security” and then the empty box in front of “Activate Kill Switch” to turn on this option.
 A kill switch will interrupt your internet connection if your VPN gets disconnected.
 This way, you’ll never accidentally leak personal or sensitive information online.

 If you create an account with Avast SecureLine, you’ll have to share several pieces of information with them.
 You’ll also be assigned multiple ID tags that’ll be attached to your account.
 This includes:

 - License key (to activate your subscription)

 - Information about trial periods